Weidmuller Terminal Blocks in Rhode Island

 A terminal block should be reviewed when it becomes harder to trust, identify, or service.
 In some panels, one block needs replacement; in others, the signs point toward cleanup, accessory matching, or broader panel work.

-- Heat marks, discoloration, or signs of poor contact
+- Heat discoloration or signs of poor contact

 - Missing markers or unclear circuit identification